+9. For Discussion: Update about possible items to be included on BDR for 2017 Legislative Session (Gutman).

+County Assessor/Property

-- Patty said that Liz Greb, Grants Manager at the AG's office, said she might have some money to help with this project and to touch base with her. - Joelle asked for any feedback to be sent to her. - Mark stated that these best practice guidelines were created by the Nevada Advisory Council for Prosecuting Attorneys (chaired by General Laxalt) and that is why it mentions an endorsement.
-Any suggestions by this Council will likely result in the guidelines stating an endorsement by the Nevada Council to Prevent Domestic Violence. - Joelle said that this process could potentially take a year or more. - Judge Lynch and Joelle both agreed on the possibility of a workgroup for this project. - 9.
-For Discussion: Update about possible items to be included on BDR for 2017 Legislative Session (Joelle Gutman) - County Assessor/Property - o Joelle spoke with Mike Sheers, the president of the County Assessors, regarding excluding addresses of members of the CAP program from public record that the county assessors have. - She stated right now there is not regulations regarding CAP members and was wondering if this needs to happen now because people are being legally protected - She contacted the county recorder's office and they said that no one is protected and public records are available there.
-They discussed a possible flagging system for victims. - Sue brought up how easily accessible documents are online and the county recorder's office is available online. - Joelle and Peter will be talking to the county assessors about this in April. - Next of Kin Law related to murder in Domestic Violence cases - o Joelle and Elynne gave a brief history of "Veronica's Law" - o Joelle explained the statues for Nevada, California, and Arizona regarding next of kin. - o Joelle asked if this was something the Council wants to sponsor.
-Judge Lynch stated her support. - 10.
-For Possible Action: Discussion and scheduling of future meetings and agenda items. - Advocating for the Underserved Population
+- Gutman spoke with Mike Sheers, the president of the County Assessors, regarding the exclusion of addresses of members of the Confidential Addresses Program (CAP) from public records that the county assessors have. - She stated right now there are no regulations regarding CAP members and was wondering if this needs to happen now because people are being legally protected. - She contacted the county recorder's office and they said that no one is protected and public records are available there.
+They discussed a possible flagging system for victims. - Meuschke brought up how easily accessible documents are online and the county recorder's office is available online. - Gutman and Keegan will be talking to the county assessors about this in April.

+Next of Kin Law related to murder in Domestic Violence cases

+- Gutman and Greene gave a brief history of "Veronica's Law". - Gutman explained the statues for Nevada, California, and Arizona regarding next of kin. - Gutman asked if this was something the Council wants to sponsor.
+Lynch stated her support.

+10. For Possible Action: Discussion and scheduling of future meetings and agenda items.

-- This could be covered under NAPA - 4 meetings instead of 3 a year - Sue suggested 4 meetings to start next meeting - Rural meeting in May or July - Sue talked about the education committee and the new mandates for teaching about violence in schools.
+- Advocating for the Underserved Population - This could be covered under NAPA

+- Four meetings instead of three a year - Meuschke suggested 4 meetings to start next meeting - Rural meeting in May or July - Meuschke talked about the education committee and the new mandates for teaching about violence in schools.
 She would like someone to talk about this and the process at an upcoming meeting. - Add all tabled and continuations to upcoming agenda.